pfalcon/picoweb/README.md

   more or less realistic web app in ~36K of heap.
 More optimizations on all the levels (MicroPython and up) are planned (but may lead to API changes).
-* Has API affinity with well-known Python web micro-framework(s), thus it should be easy start if you have experience with that, and existing applications can be potentially ported, instead of requiring complete rewrite.
+* Has API affinity with some well-known Python web micro-framework(s), thus it should be an easy start if you have experience with them, and existing applications can be potentially ported, instead of requiring complete rewrite.